 1763a — On the inner structure of the ear and the process of hearing. [top]

-1763b — Are the metaphysical sciences capable of the same evidence as the mathematical sciences? [philosophy] [top]
+1763b — Are the metaphysical sciences capable of the same sort of proofs as the mathematical sciences? [philosophy] [top]

 Prize essay: Moses Mendelssohn in Berlin.